javascript-tutorial/en.javascript.info/1-js/02-first-steps/04-variables/article.md

 myBirthday = '01.01.2001'; // error, can't reassign the constant!
 ```

-When a programmer is sure that a variable will never change, they can declare it with `const` to guarantee and clearly communicate that fact to everyone.
+When a program does not reassign a variable, it should be declared const to clearly communicate that fact.
+If a program is updated to reassign that variable it can always be changed to be declared with let.

 ### Uppercase constants